smoothy-cloud-marketplace/documentation/readme.md

 ### Change

-The change object has *one* of the following properties:
+The change object has the following properties:

 | Property | Type | Required | Description |
 |---|---|---|---|
 | if | [boolean expression](#boolean-expression) | no |  |

-In addition, it has *one* of the following properties:
+In addition, it also has *one* of the following properties:

 | Property | Type | Description |
 |---|---|---|